danopdev/MergePhotos/README.md

 * NS: looks OK and the time is decent
 * TELEA: doesn't look great
 * FSR (FAST & BEST): are too slow

+## Long exposure improuvements ##

+If you capture 2-3 images of a waterfall the water don't look blurry enought.
+Try to add some blur / motion blur on areas that are different.
+(I Need so take some interesting shots first.)